ibrasaif1/RuizFoods-PalletInspection/README.md

+# How To Run (after cloning):
-Create .env file in project directory with database credentials.
+1. Create .env file in project directory for environment variables (ask me for this).
+2. Open terminal in project directory and run `npm start` to run React app
+3. Open another terminal in project directory and run `node NodeJS/server.js` to run server script

 # Getting Started with Create React App